ThaSami/SafeCompile/README.md

 A small script that provide ISOLATION to compile a given code.

-make sure you have Docker installed , https://docs.docker.com/v17.09/engine/installation/
+make sure you have Docker and docker-compose installed , https://docs.docker.com/v17.09/engine/installation/

 ## usage: